MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/index.md

                 </li>
                 <li class="column-third">
                   <a href="./get-started/quick-start-tutorial.md">
-                    <h3>Rapid deployment guide for Azure Rights Mangement</h3>
+                    <h3>Quick start tutorial for Azure RMS</h3>
-                    <p>Quickly deploy and use Azure RMS by choosing from a list of specific scenarios to implement.</p>
+                    <p>Quickly try out Microsoft Azure Rights Management (also known as Azure RMS) for your organization with just 5 steps.</p>
                 <h4>Learn more</h4>
                   </a>
                 </li>